Hiking and Biking Trails

 Trailhead at Willow Street park in South Wilkes-Barre.
 Park at the park, and cross the street for trail access.

 Trailhead access available off Delaney street in the Breslau area of Hanover Township, just south of the Carey Avenue Bridge.

 Trailhead access is available on the east side of Main Street right by Academy Street, where Plymouth has a small outdoor recreation facility.

-Trailheads: Garden Drive-Inn - Shickshinny Park - Union Fish Commission Boat Launch - Susquehanna PP&L Riverlands
+Trailheads: Garden Drive-Inn - Union Fish Commission Boat - Shickshinny Park - Susquehanna PP&L Riverlands

 The Tubs Nature Park